ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 The SOAP *Header* element conveys the following information:

-- *To* : The URL of the registry stored query service.
+- *To* element: The URL of the registry stored query service.
-- *MessageID* : a UUID of the message.
+- *MessageID* element: a UUID of the message.
-- *Action* : The SOAP action identifier of the query as defined in the IHE ITI Technical Framework.
+- *Action* element: The SOAP action identifier of the query as defined in the IHE ITI Technical Framework.
-- *Security* : The Web Service Security header as defined in the **[WS Security](http://docs.oasis-open.org/wss-m/wss/v1.1.1/os/wss-SOAPMessageSecurity-v1.1.1-os.html)** specification.
+- *Security* element: The Web Service Security header as defined in the **[WS Security](http://docs.oasis-open.org/wss-m/wss/v1.1.1/os/wss-SOAPMessageSecurity-v1.1.1-os.html)** specification.
 This element conveys the XUA Assertion used for authorization (see **[Provide X-User Assertion](../main/ProvideXAssertion.md)**).

 The SOAP *Body* element conveys the *AdhocQuery* (lines 15 to 26 below) with the following information: